gseals/basic-tetris/README.md

 ## Description

-* This is a Tetris-style game built using HTML, CSS, and JavaScript
+* This is a Tetris-style game built using HTML, CSS, and JavaScript.

 ## Demo Link